Natalia Padilla

-Natalia Alessandra Padilla Bidas (born 6 November 2002) is a Spanish-born Polish footballer who plays as a forward for Swiss Women's Super League club Servette FC and the Poland women's national team.
+Natalia Alessandra Padilla-Bidas (born 6 November 2002) is a professional footballer who plays as a forward for Frauen-Bundesliga club Bayern Munich.
+Born in Spain, she represents Poland at the international level.

 Early life

 Padilla was born in Málaga to an American father of Spanish descent and a Polish mother.
 Her paternal grandmother was born in Morocco and emigrated to Spain.

 Club career

 Padilla has played for Málaga CF in Spain and for Servette in Switzerland.
+In summer 2023, she transferred to Bayern Munich who then loaned her to 1.
+FC Köln for one season.
+Padilla joined Liga F club Sevilla on loan for the 2024–25 season.

 International career

-Padilla made her senior debut for Poland on 13 April 2021 in a 2–4 friendly home loss to Sweden.
+Padilla made her senior debut for the Poland national team on 13 April 2021 in a 2–4 friendly home loss to Sweden.

+She was selected in Poland's squad for the UEFA Women's Euro 2025 in Switzerland.

+On 12 July, Padilla scored her nation's first goal in a major international competition and provided two assists in a 3–2 win over Denmark, and was later named player of the match.
+Due to earlier defeats to Germany and Sweden, Poland exited the tournament after the group stage.